bassamanator/everything-sovol-sv06/howto.md

 Are you sure your printer is loud?
 Here's a loud printer for [reference](https://youtu.be/sKfnZUF6sCs?si=elc64Y2rLS-43OFA).

+## Improve Bed Adhesion

+Contrary to popular belief, you should not be cleaning your build plate after each print.
+My build plate is washed every 6 weeks or so, if not less often.
+I use hair spray or glue stick from the dollar store.
+Take note of the hard core 3d printers like MirageC, Vez3D, etc., their build plates are usually covered in goop, **because it helps with bed adhesion!**

+### Here's what you do:

+1. Wash your PEI sheet with soap and water.
+2. Dry with lint free cloth.
+3. Wipe clean with rubbing alcohol.
+4. Let air dry for a bit, or use a hair dryer.
+5. Apply hair spray that you bought at the dollar store.
+   - Apply 5 or 6 even coats in one go.
+   - Do not lead the hair spray liquid accumulate in one area (usually it accumulates around the edges of the plate).
+You want the build area to be as flat as possible.
+   - Once somewhat dry, apply another 5 or 6 coats.

+You can follow the same process with glue stick, just keep in mind it's harder to get things even.

 # Random Questions

 ## What is input shaping?